rappet/globalvpn/protocol.md

 ### Metadata node
 Has list with other metadata nodes.
-Can close connection after providing list of other metadata nodes (used for nodes which are confured in basic information to bootstrap access to the network).
+Can close connection after providing list of other metadata nodes (used for nodes which are configured to provide basic information to bootstrap access to the network).
 Returns also a list with dictionary nodes.